Compute the eligible share within cutout cells in the overlap with shapes.

 Parameters:

-• per_unit (boolean) – Returns the time-series in per-unit units, instead of in MW (defaults to False).
+per_unit (boolean) – Returns the time-series in per-unit units, instead of in MW (defaults

-• show_progress (boolean, default True) – Whether to show a progress bar.
+show_progress (boolean, default False) – Whether to show a progress bar.

 Returns: